-Distinguished Professor, Department of Agricultural and Resource Economics, University of California, Davis
+Distinguished Professor of Agricultural and Resource Economics at University of California, Davis

 Colin A. Carter is Professor of Agricultural and Resource Economics at the University of California, Davis.
 His research/teaching interests include international trade, futures markets, and commodity markets.